mikesparr/gcf-config/README.md

 # GCF Config
-This is a reusable configuration module to leverage ENV vars for app configuration
+This is a reusable configuration module to leverage ENV vars for app configuration inspired by https://12factor.net/config

 # Installation
 ```